Nafees10/navm/README.md

 ## Getting Started
 These instructions will build the demo configuration of NaVM.

-Remember that NaVM is not built to be a standalone application, the demo is just a demo.

 See the documents in `spec/` to know about NaVM syntax and more.
 And `source/app.d` for demo usage.